Arunvenkatms/Car-rental-system/README.md

-# Project-Car-Rental
+# Overview
+Developed a Car Rental System using Java Servlets, JSP, and JPA with MySQL for data management and Implemented features for car browsing, booking, and reservation management with a responsive interface.

-This is a car rental project built using Servlet, JSP, JPA, MySQL for the database, and Stripe API for payment processing.
+Integrated Stripe API for secure and seamless online payment processing.

-## Overview

-This project implements a car rental system that allows users to browse available cars, make reservations, and manage their bookings.
-It utilizes Java Servlets, JavaServer Pages (JSP), and Java Persistence API (JPA) for database interactions.
-Payment processing is handled using the Stripe API.

 ## Features